pytorch/PiPPy/README.md

 ## Using PipelineDriver for Pipelined Execution

 Given the above `Pipe` object, we can use one of the `PipelineDriver` classes to execute our model in a pipelined fashion.
-First off, let us instantiate a `PipelineExecutorFillDrain` instance:
+First off, let us instantiate a `PipelineDriverFillDrain` instance:

 ```python
 # To run a distributed training job, we must launch the script in multiple